 However, parents need to know that paying for their children's higher education does not have to be a solitary affair.
 Parents, in fact, have several tools that they can rely on to help cover these costs.

 Parents can rely on, at least partly, their savings.
 Alternatively, they can help their children receive grants or scholarships.
 Finally, student loans – though they require repayment – can help ease the financial burden of paying for a college education.

 Here, then, is a summary of the tools that can help overwhelmed parents.

 The best way for parents to help pay for their children's college education is to rely on their savings.
 For many parents, though, this is unrealistic.
 They simply don't have enough savings built up to cover the escalating cost of a college education.

 However, parents can significantly reduce the stress of funding a college education by socking away money early.
-Parents who start saving early -- long before their children hit high school -- will find a significant nest egg available when it is time for their sons and daughters to go to college.
+Parents who start saving early – long before their children hit high school – will find a significant nest egg available when it's time for their sons and daughters to go to college.

 Checking for busy students

 ONB Student Checking gives students control of their money when and where it's convenient for them, with our highly-rated mobile app, banking centers and ATMs at or near 100+ college campuses, and more than 55,000 Allpoint® ATMs worldwide.
 Plus, you can open an account online.